voxel51/fiftyone/docs/source/getting_started/troubleshooting.rst

     fiftyone requires Python '>=3.5' but the running Python is 3.4.10

 To resolve this, you will need to use Python 3.5 or newer, and pip 19.3 or newer.
-See the `installation guide <installing-fiftyone>` for details.
+See the :ref:`installation guide <installing-fiftyone>` for details.
 If you have installed a suitable version of Python in a virtual environment and still encounter this error, ensure that the virtual environment is activated.
+See the
-See the :doc:`virtual environment setup guide <virtualenv>` for more details.
+:doc:`virtual environment setup guide <virtualenv>` for more details.

 "No module named skbuild"